frank26080115/Bones-3D-Printer/ordered_lessons/lesson11b.md

 ![](../images/lesson11/connectfansjst.png)

-Next we need to check the polarity of the blower fan.
+Next we need to **check the polarity** of the blower fan.
 The circuit board with have plus (+) and minus (-) symbols, plus means positive and minus means negative.
 Red wire should go to positive, and black wire should go to negative.
-If the JST-XH wires do not match the connector polarity, then we need to swap the red and black wires inside the JST-XH connector housing.
+If the JST-XH wire colours do not match the polarity **shown on the circuit board**, then we need to **swap the red and black wires** inside the JST-XH connector housing.

 Power everything up and connect via Pronterface.
 As soon as power is applied, the extruder cooling fan and the circuit box cooling fan should both start spinning (**FAN1** is a **"always on" fan** on this circuit board).
 This is good.
 If they don't turn on, the wiring has a problem or the fans are broken.